-If you've got a stagnant deal that exceeds your recruiting sales cycle for an extended time, then prioritise and concentrate on it.
+If you’ve got a stagnant deal that exceeds your recruiting sales cycle for an extended time, then prioritize and concentrate on it.
 Try and build some activity around the same.

 For instance, reach out to them via emails or phone calls and understand their position.
 This process will assist you in packing up your sales pipeline by preventing old and unlikely to convert deals.

 8. Monitor & Manage Your Recruiting Sales Pipeline